Social Security Disability Insurance: Application

-SSA will determine whether the applicant is "insured" for Social Security disability benefits.
-Generally, this depends on whether the applicant has worked "long enough – and recently enough - and paid Social Security taxes" on earnings.
-With regard to disabled widow(er) or disabled adult child Social Security benefits, however, the applicant does not have to be insured based on the individual's own employment history.
-Rather, in those cases, the deceased spouse or the parent of the disabled adult child must have worked in Social Security employment and achieved the required insured status.
+SSA will determine whether the applicant is "insured" for SSDI benefits.
+Generally, this depends on whether the applicant has worked "long enough—and recently enough—and paid Social Security taxes" on earnings.
+Disabled widow(er)s or disabled adult children need not be insured based on the individual's own employment history; in those cases, the deceased spouse or the parent of the disabled adult child must have worked in Social Security employment and achieved the required insured status.

-SSA will also determine whether the individual is performing substantial gainful activity, which means earning above certain levels.
-If the individual is performing substantial gainful activity, then the application for disability is denied.
+SSA will also determine whether the applicant is performing substantial gainful activity, which means earning above certain levels.
+If the applicant is performing substantial gainful activity, then their application for disability is denied.

 If the applicant is found to be insured for Social Security benefits and not performing substantial gainful activity, SSA will send the application to the Disability Determination Service (DDS) agency in the applicant's state.
-The state DDS, which is under contract with SSA, will make a determination of whether the individual is disabled or not.
-The state DDS must follow federal rules regarding the definition of disability under the Social Security Act when making this determination.
+The state DDS, which is under contract with SSA, will determine whether the applicant is disabled.
+The state DDS must follow the federal definition of disability under the Social Security Act when making this determination.